 More specifically, the projects have to be aligned with the agreed objectives and strategies to ensure transparency as well as with the available financial and institutional resources to ensure implementation.
 Furthermore, the projects also need to be aligned with national and provincial legal requirements to ensure uniformity and compatibility with government strategies and programmes.
 Instead of arriving at a simplified “to do” list for the next five years, the aim is to formulate a set of consolidated and integrated programmes for implementation, specifically focusing on contents, location, timing and responsibilities of key activities.

 The integration requirements are divided into three broad categories namely:

 Integrated sector programmes [mostly attached as appendixes];

-Internal planning programmes; and
+Internal planning programmes, and

 External policy guideline requirements.

 INTEGRATED SECTOR PROGRAMMES